 As well as the traditional nonnette spiced buns, there are many culinary delights on offer, including spit-roast beef.

-Die hier vermelde info worden door de regionale/lokale bureaus voor toerisme verzorgd, waardoor Zwitserland Toerisme niet garant kan staan voor de inhoud ervan.
+Die hier vermelde info worden door de regionale/lokale bureaus of voor toerisme of andere organisatoren verzorgd, waardoor Zwitserland Toerisme niet garant kan staan voor de inhoud ervan.